ceky/FrontEndear/coding/_posts/2017-05-10-improving-performance.md

 Using webpagetest, inline critical CSS, preload, server push using HTTP/2

 [Una Kravets: The Joy of Optimizing](https://www.youtube.com/watch?v=VzHnudpszmI){:target="_blank"}
 If there's one thing that can drastically improve a page load, then that is the images on the site.
-In this talk you can find a lot of interesting things about choosing the right format of the image and how to decreaze an image size without loosing it's quality.
+In this talk you can find a lot of interesting things about choosing the right format of the image and how to decrease an image size without loosing it's quality.

 [Nolan Lawson: Solving the Web Performance Crisis](https://channel9.msdn.com/Blogs/msedgedev/nolanlaw-web-perf-crisis){:target="_blank"}
 Lots of interesting stuff in this presentation.
 How using babel to transpile ES6 features can increase the code a lot, how tree shaking can hel you get rid of unused code, and more things about server side rendering and lazy loading.